TheMisinformationGame/MisinformationGame/README.md

   ensure privacy of participants is maintained.

 # 🛠️ Documentation
-How the game works, the system architecture of The Misinformation Game, and guides to use it to conduct studies can all be found at https://themisinformationgame.github.io/.
+Information regarding how The Misinformation Game works, the system architecture, and guides to conducting studies can all be found at https://themisinformationgame.github.io/.
 This documentation is also available under /docs in this repository.